PacktPublishing/Linux-Kernel-Programming_2E/README.md

 - page 9:
     - The phrase 'the 6.1 kernel is a Long-Term Stable (LTS) version', should be 'the 6.1 kernel is a Long-Term *Support* (LTS) version'.
+ - page 264:
+    - Added the ch6/countem2.sh Bash script to the repo; it complements the ch6/countem.sh script, adding on a few details

 - Ch 13, *Figure 13.14* - the circled numbers mentioned in the book are missing.
 The reason: I eventually removed the circled numbers from *Figure 13.14* as it was already a bit too crowded, but inadvertently missed updating the text; apologies, my mistake!
 So, **please ignore** the following:
     - page 716:
         - The sentences " (See *Figure 13.14* and the (red) circle with 2 in it.)", "(See *Figure 13.14* and the (red) circle with 3 in it.)" and " (See *Figure 13.14* and the (red) circle with 3 in it.)".